PeterPancake695/2048_In_C/README.md

 For fun (_mostly_)

-I did this project to challenge myself and to improve my coding skills
+I did to challenge myself and to improve my coding skills